 - Ferrucci L, Cherubini A, Bandinelli S, Bartali B, Corsi A, Lauretani F, Martin A, Andres-Lacueva C, Senin U, Guralnik JM.
 Relationship of plasma polyunsaturated fatty acids to circulating inflammatory markers.J Clin Endocrinol Metab.
 2006 Feb;91(2):439-46. ↩

 - Allday, E. Lawsuit says fish oil supplements contain PCB .
-San Francisco Chronicle.
+SF Gate.
 2010. ↩

 - Shao, A. CRN SAYS THERE ARE NO SAFETY ISSUES WITH FISH OIL .
 Press Room.
 CRN.
 2010. ↩